Notes on the Antiquities and Natural History of Cambodia

 James Campbell

-Dr. James Campbell was a British naval surgeon and a geographer based in Bangkok in the 1850s-1870s, where he treated the Queen of Siam and the small community of Western expatriates.
-According to Anna Leonowens, he attempted to save the life of King Mongkut's "favorite daughter", Fa-Ying, stricken by cholera, to no avail, in May 1863.
+Dr. James Campbell was a British naval surgeon, a naturalist and a geographer based in Bangkok in the 1850s-1870 where, as the ‘physician to the British Legation’, he treated the Queen of Siam and the small community of Western expatriates.
+According to Anna Leonowens, he attempted to save the life of King Mongkut’s “favorite daughter”, Fa-Ying, stricken by cholera, to no avail, in May 1863.

-As a geographer, James Campbell helped Henri Mouhot in setting up his travels -- the latter thanked him (along with botanist and explorer Robert Hermann Schomburgk -- in the English version of his travelogue --, and later on, after the French naturalist's death, sent several documents to his brother Charles.
+As a geographer, James Campbell helped Henri Mouhot in setting up his travels — the latter thanked him (along with botanist and explorer Robert Hermann Schomburgk in the English version of his travelogue –, and assisted various expeditions to Angkor (then under Siamese rule).